-To date (June 2015), Ahimsa House has provided over 48,000 nights of safe, confidential shelter for pets in need.
-In 2013, we took in 32% more animals than in 2012, and requests for our services went up by 26%.
-Over the past three years, calls to our 24-hour crisis line than we did in 2007, the year our program decentralized.
+To date (February 2017), Ahimsa House has provided over 63,300 nights of safe, confidential shelter for pets in need.
+In 2016, we took in 27% more animals than in 2015, and requests for our services went up by 34%.
+In 2016, we received over 16x the number of calls to our 24-hour crisis line than we did in 2007, the year our program decentralized.

 It costs us approximately $240 to care for one pet, though most cases involve more than one pet.
 Often, our cost is much higher when victims have multiple animals, when we receive exotic or unusual species such as horses, and/or when animals require extensive veterinary treatment due to injury or neglect.
 We have only four staff members; everyone else is a volunteer.

 Ahimsa House relies heavily on individual donations, grants, and corporate sponsorship.
 We are run almost entirely on volunteer labor and receive many in-kind donations of goods and services, making us highly cost-effective.

 Ahimsa House services are available anywhere in Georgia and all services are completely free of charge.